Sheepwash Barn

 Stoke Dry, Rutland

-With such a highly glazed conversion, performance considerations were built into the specification.
-Solar control options were allowed for across the glazing package to manage glare and heat gain while maintaining a clear, neutral appearance.
-Selected larger panes were heat soak tested as an additional quality measure for long-term durability, supporting the reliability of barn conversion sliding doors in Rutland where large glass areas become a defining feature of the building.
+With large glazed areas forming a defining feature of the conversion, performance requirements were embedded into the specification.
+Solar control options were allowed across the glazing package to manage glare and heat gain while maintaining a clear, neutral appearance suited to a rural setting.
+Selected larger panes were heat soak tested as an additional quality measure, supporting long-term durability where expansive glass spans are integral to the architecture.
+Comfort and usability were supported through a considered mix of opening windows and background ventilation, ensuring the building can be naturally ventilated without disrupting the minimal external aesthetic.

-The external setting was treated as part of the experience, with the landscaping designed by Bunny Guinness.
-The glazing was set out to capture those expertly composed garden views and draw the eye beyond to Eyebrook Reservoir, turning the barn’s new openings into deliberate viewframes, rather than simply larger windows.
-The result is barn conversion sliding doors in Rutland that feel purposeful, transforming a simple agricultural structure into a calm, light-filled home while keeping its rural character intact.
+The external setting was treated as part of the experience, with landscaping designed by Bunny Guinness.
+The glazing was set out to capture composed garden views and draw the eye beyond to Eyebrook Reservoir, turning the barn’s new openings into deliberate viewframes rather than simply larger windows.
+The result is a calm, light-filled home that retains the building’s rural character while delivering modern comfort and everyday practicality.
+This approach is particularly well suited to barn conversions where large, full-height openings and level thresholds are required without visually heavy framing, and where the glazing must sit quietly alongside rural materials and simple forms.
 The completed conversion now operates as a holiday home through Unique Homestays.

 Looking to transform your space?
 Contact us now.